 - Make sure the unit will fit through any trap doors

 Heating system recommendations

-A heat recovery system will recover the heat but not generate heat unless it is fitted with a heater system, the best possible heating system for a heat recovery system will provide a gentle and continuous warmth from either water or electric underfloor heating or electronically controlled radiator
+A heat recovery system will recover the heat but not generate heat unless it is fitted with a heater system, the best possible heating system for a heat recovery system will provide gentle and continuous warmth from either water or electric underfloor heating or an electronically controlled radiator.

-If your house suffers from solar gain and has excessive heat build-up you could either install an air condition system to the unit or by revering an air source heat pump via a water cooler battery
+If your house suffers from solar gain and has excessive heat build-up you could either install our new Quiet-Vent Duct cooler unit or an air condition system to the unit or by revering an air source heat pump via a water cooler battery.